 Many women, like Karen, experience hair loss as one of their symptoms, which also happens to be a common side effect of Synthroid.
 Karen decided to take charge of her health and research other options for treatment.
-After coming to the Hotze Health & Wellness Center and switching from Synthroid to desiccated thyroid, Karen got her life and energy back!
+After coming to the Hotze Health & Wellness Center, Karen got her life and energy back!
 Watch her story here.

 If you are frustrated with your thyroid treatment, don’t lose hope because there is a solution and you can get rid of these symptoms once and for all.

 Have you been taking Synthroid?
 Tell us about your experience below.